-Christopher Swain has been SWImming and advocating for our waterways since 1996.
+Christopher Swain has been SWImming and advocating for a healthy environment, a stable climate, and universal human rights since 1996.

 Swain is the first person in history to swim the entire lengths of the Columbia, Hudson, Mohawk, Charles, Mystic, East and Boise Rivers, as well as the entire lengths of Lake Champlain, Gowanus Canal, Newtown Creek, Long Island Sound, and Narragansett Bay.